ajuggler/plutus-apps_starter/README.md

 5. Clone (fork) this repository.
 Change the directory's name to something appropriate to your project, say "my_project".
 Then rename `starter.cabal` to `my_project.cabal`.
 Also:

 - In line 16 of `cabal.project`, change 'starter.cabal' to 'my_project.cabal'.
-- In lines 2 and 50 of `starter.cabal`, change 'starter' to 'my_project'.
+- In lines 2 and 50 of `my_project.cabal` (renamed from 'starter.cabal'), change 'starter' to 'my_project'.

 6. Inside a nix-shell, `cd` to your project's directory and execute `cabal build`.